Real or not? Gio Gonzalez has a day to remember

 — Texas Rangers (@Rangers) August 1, 2017

-Hernandez struggled early as the Rangers took a 4-0 lead after two innings, but the Mariners rallied for a 6-4 victory as Robinson Cano drove in two runs in the ninth to climb over .500.
-David Phelps got five outs, all on strikeouts, and Edwin Diaz closed it out, firing a 100-mph fastball past Rougned Odor for his 20th save.
+Hernandez struggled early as the Rangers took a 4-0 lead after two innings, but the Mariners rallied for a 6-4 victory as Robinson Cano drove in two runs in the ninth to help Seattle climb over .500.
+David Phelps got five outs, all on strikeouts, and Edwin Diaz closed it out, firing a 100 mph fastball past Rougned Odor for his 20th save.
 This game kicks off a stretch in which the Mariners will play 21 of 28 games on the road.

 Who needs to make a deal when you have Rafael Devers?
 The 20-year-old third baseman went 4-for-4 for the Red Sox.
 Fun list here: